- Food and Cooking»

 More Ideas on How to Use Chinese Spinach in Your Cooking

 As mentioned earlier, you can replace spinach with Chinese Spinach in most recipes.
-You can also do the following:
+You can also do the followings:

 - Omelete: Mix chopped onions and finely chopped Chinese Spinach in your omelete

-- Soup: Add finely chopped Chinese Spinach to soups or even stews for added nutritional lift
+- Soup: Add finely chopped Chinese Spinach to soups or stews for added nutritional lift

 - Pasta: Chopped and steamed Chinese Spinach and add it your Pasta sauce